insomnia90/era/README.md

 ## Model

-The default CRUD behavior of the resource is built on top of [mongoose](http://http://mongoosejs.com/).
-If you use something else you have to implement `get`, `post`, `put` and `delete` methods of your resource.
+The default CRUD behavior of the resource is built on top of [mongoose](http://mongoosejs.com/).
+If you use something else you have to implement `get`, `post`, `put` and `delete` methods of your resource, so mongoose driver is not a requirement.

 ## Working with express